glbala87/ELLA_tool/docs/releasenotes/README.md

 ### Highlights

-This version introduces a big change: CNV support!
-The current solution is "bare bones", but will show CNVs in a separate variant list and allow documenting and reusing variant interpretations as for SNVs.
+This version introduces a big change: Support for copy number variants (CNVs)!
+The current solution is "bare bones", but will show CNVs in a separate variant list and allow documenting and reusing CNV interpretations, as for SNVs.

-Known limitations:
+Known limitations in this version:
+- Only CNV deletions, duplications and tandem duplications are supported (VCF: `DEL`, `DUP` and `DUP:TANDEM`, respectively; for variants of type = `SVTYPE`).
-- No variant filtering is done for CNVs in ELLA, for the time being this needs to be done upstream.
+- No variant filtering is done for CNVs in ELLA, for the time being this needs to be done upstream, prior to import.
-- No particular adaptations have been made to presentation of annotation, although it is possible to add via configuration.
+- No particular adaptations have been made to presentation of annotation.
+However, any annotation from the VCF can be added in the configuration, and we recommend adding CNV-specific tracks to VISUAL to aid in interpretation.
 - No CNV-specific ACMG criteria have been added.

-Due to these limitations we recommend restricting CNV analyses to smaller gene panels for the time being.
-But stay tuned, we have plans to solve all of the above.
+Due to these limitations we recommend restricting CNV analyses to smaller gene panels for now.
+But stay tuned, we plan to improve on all of the above in the time to come.

 Note: If you only plan to use ELLA for SNVs (or wish to wait until more features are in place), the CNV-specific features can be turned off using [...].

+[TODO: screenshots and some more detail, update manual and technical docs]

 ### :small_red_triangle: Breaking changes